Here are some of the things you might be wondering.

 You certainly will.
 In fact, unposed photographs are the only kind I frame at my place. : )

-My expertise is taking what you deem ordinary and creating something beautiful.
+My expertise is taking what you deem ordinary and creating something beautiful - artful and authentic is my jam.

 Printing photographs is something near to my heart; it is their intended state - your images should not exist only on a hard drive in the bottom of a dark and lonely drawer.